Focused movement of the body, or movement therapy, can have a positive effect on body, mind and spirit. Movement therapy~

 A wide variety of mind-body techniques exist and practitioners often combine ancient methods with the latest trends in exercise, including:

-Tai chi – Gentle movements with a centered, mindful focus are used in a series of flowing movement that is a calming, relaxing, effective way to let go of stress.
-Tai chi movements, woven together, create a mindful, peaceful, renewed state of being.
+Tai Chi – Move your body gently with a centered, mindful focus.
+This continuous gentle series of flowing movement is a calming, relaxing, effective way to let go of stress.
+The Tai Chi movements, woven together, create a mindful, peaceful, renewed state of being.
 Great for improving balance.

 View the class schedule